by Robert Wilkinson

 From "Axis" (and the "Easy Rider" soundtrack!) the ominous "If 6 Was 9."

 The awesome "Freedom."

 We'll close this birthday tribute with a song covered by countless guitar masters, said to be Jimi's most beautiful composition.
-For your remembrance, "Little Wing."
+For your remembrance, live from Winterland in 1968, "Little Wing."

 On a somewhat related note, here's an interesting 1990 performance by Experience bassist Noel Redding and his Secret Freaks doing "Little Miss Strange," one of the only songs on a Hendrix album written by Noel Redding or Mitch Mitchell.
 Also from 1990, here's the Rolling Stone interview with Noel Redding.